covertnine/c9-starter/readme.txt

 If you use the default navigation, then only one level of drop down is supported, but if you activate the mega menu plugin, it supports multiple tiers of drop downs and mega menus with widgets and multiple lists of links.

 == Changelog ==
+= 2.5.7 =
+Updated to work with WordPress 6.1.
+Custom font size updates.
+Bug fix for horizontal tabs.

 = 2.5.6 =
 Changed em font sizes to px, updated font size presets to work with theme.json, mobile overflow scrollbar bug fixed, lightbox gallery updates for captions, and back to top button visibility issue bug fixed.